smithy-lang/smithy/docs/source-2.0/spec/service-types.rst

 Binding identifiers to operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Identifier bindings* indicate which top-level members of the input structure
+*Identifier bindings* indicate which top-level members of the input or output
-of an operation provide values for the identifiers of a resource.
+structure of an operation provide values for the identifiers of a resource.

 .. rubric:: Identifier binding validation

 - Child resources MUST provide identifier bindings for all of its parent's
   identifiers.
-- Identifier bindings are only formed on input structure members that are
+- Identifier bindings are only formed on input or output structure members that
-  marked as :ref:`required <required-trait>`.
+  are marked as :ref:`required <required-trait>`.
 - Resource operations MUST form a valid *instance operation* or
   *collection operation*.